pavalencia/fwa-tracker/README.md

   if(emailResult.ok){
     msg.textContent='Account created!
 Credentials also sent to your email.';
   } else if(emailResult.reason==='not_configured'){
     msg.textContent='Account created!
-(Configure EmailJS in Admin → Settings to also send by email.)';
+(To enable email sending, configure EmailJS credentials in the source code.)';
   } else {
     msg.textContent='Account created!
 (Email delivery failed — check EmailJS settings.)';
   }